duykhoa/quote_center/data/JimRohn.md

 If you depend on your company to take care of your retirement, your future income will be divided by five.
 Take care of it yourself, and you can multiply your future income by five.

-I remember saying to my mentor, “If I had more money, I would have a better plan.”
-He quickly responded, “I would suggest that if you had a better plan, you would have more money.”
-You see, it’s not the amount that counts; it’s the plan that counts.
+I remember saying to my mentor, "If I had more money, I would have a better plan."
+He quickly responded, "I would suggest that if you had a better plan, you would have more money."
+You see, it's not the amount that counts; it's the plan that counts.

 If you were to show me your current financial plan, would I get so excited by it that I would go across the country and lecture on it?
-If the answer is no, then here’s my question: “Why not”?
-Why wouldn’t you have a superior financial plan that is taking you to the places you want to go?
+If the answer is no, then here's my question: "Why not"?
+Why wouldn't you have a superior financial plan that is taking you to the places you want to go?

-I used to say, “Things cost too much.”
-Then my teacher straightened me out on that by saying, “The problem isn’t that things cost too much.
-The problem is that you can’t afford it.”
-That’s when I finally understood that the problem wasn’t “it” The problem was “me.”
+I used to say, "Things cost too much."
+Then my teacher straightened me out on that by saying, "The problem isn't that things cost too much.
+The problem is that you can't afford it."
+That's when I finally understood that the problem wasn't "it" The problem was "me."

 The Bible says that it is hard for a rich man to enter into the kingdom of heaven.
-It doesn’t say that it is impossible!
+It doesn't say that it is impossible!

 Take time to gather up the past so that you will be able to draw from your experiences and invest them in the future.

-Don’t let the learning from your own experiences take too long.
-If you have been doing it wrong for the last ten years, I would suggest that’s long enough!
+Don't let the learning from your own experiences take too long.
+If you have been doing it wrong for the last ten years, I would suggest that's long enough!

 Life is not just the passing of time.
 Life is the collection of experiences and their intensity.

-It’s easy to carry the past as a burden instead of a school.
-It’s easy to let it overwhelm you instead of educate you.
+It's easy to carry the past as a burden instead of a school.
+It's easy to let it overwhelm you instead of educate you.

 Be like a sponge when it comes to each new experience.
 If you want to be able to express it well, you must first be able to absorb it well.